Sorry, you need to enable JavaScript to visit this website.

 Increasing our renewable energy capacity

-In addition to our direct investment, Nestlé will purchase 100% of the renewable electricity attributes generated by the project’s energy production for 15 years.
-The annual carbon emission reduction is expected to be equivalent to the emissions of more than 27 200 cars per year.
+In August 2024, we increased our renewables capacity with a major investment in a 2 600 acre solar project in Texas, North America.
+As well as the direct investment, we will purchase 100% of the renewable electricity generated by the project’s energy production, estimated to be an average of over 522 000 megawatt hours per year for 15 years.
+The annual carbon emission reduction is expected to be equivalent to the emissions of more than 66 000 cars from the road per year.

 Maintaining carbon efficiency at our plants